-The public company board of directors of Liquidia Corporation held a total of seven meetings during the fiscal year ended December 31, 2022.
-During the fiscal year ended December 31, 2022, Paul Manning attended fewer than 75% of the aggregate of all meetings of the Board held during the period in which he served as a director and the total number of meetings held by the committee(s) on which he served during the period.
-Other than Paul Manning, no director attended fewer than 75% of the aggregate of all meetings of the Board held during the period in which he or she served as a director and the total number of meetings held by the committee(s) on which he or she served during the period.
+The public company Board of Liquidia Corporation held a total of nine meetings during the fiscal year ended December 31, 2023.
+During the fiscal year ended December 31, 2023, Paul Manning attended fewer than 75% of the aggregate of all meetings of the Board held during the period in which he served as a director and the total number of meetings held by the committee(s) on which he served during the period.
+Other than Paul Manning, no director attended fewer than 75% of the aggregate of all meetings of the Board held during the period in which he or she served as a director and the total number of meetings held by the committee(s) on which he or she served as a director and the total number of meetings held by the committee(s) on which he or she served during the period.
 Members of our Board are invited and encouraged to attend each annual meeting of stockholders.
-Four of our then-serving members of our Board virtually attended the 2022 annual meeting of stockholders.
+Eight of our then-serving members of our Board virtually attended the 2023 annual meeting of stockholders.